manuryan/java-ui-api-demo/README.md

 # **E2E UI Test Framework**
-This project is a simple End-to-End (E2E) UI testing framework built with a combination to showcase API and UI Automation using Selenium for the UI and RestAssured for RestApi.
+This project is a simple End-to-End (E2E) UI testing framework built with to showcase API and UI Automation using Selenium for the UI and RestAssured for RestApi.

 ## **Tools Used**
 - Java: The primary programming language for writing test scripts.